 We embarked on designing this hyper bike as a demo to show that Swindon Powertrain could also deal with electric propulsion, and it was perfect for taking into meeting rooms or showing prospective customers.

 It was initially a one-off demonstrator, and it was our customers who said we need to make it a product as people will want to buy it”.

-Another surprise (but you won’t be happy about): an ebike costs £16,500 ($21,200) on the manufacturer’s website.
-To have it, you need to pre-order it.
-A bicycle is made specifically for each person within 3 months, and the payment should be made in stages.
+Another surprise (which may make you wince): this ebike costs £16,500 ($21,200) on the manufacturer’s website.
+To get hold of one you need to pre-order it.
+The bicycle is customised for each person and takes 3 months, and payment can be made in stages.